 Foam: Foam is a volatile condition where gas is entrapped inside a liquid.
 Its stability is about a few seconds.
-When gas is dispersed in the liquid phase then initiates foams.
-Most of cases water is a liquid and air or inert gas is used as a gas.
+When gas is dispersed in the liquid phase it initiates foams.
+In most cases, water is a liquid and air or inert gas is used as a gas.
 This article is about the application of Foam Technology in the textile Industry.

 Foam in Textile Application

 The Textile Dyeing industry is one of the most water-consuming sectors.
-But water is essential for other applications like Drinking, Agriculture, and multiple sectors.
+However, water is essential for other applications like drinking, agriculture, and multiple sectors.
 So, to find an alternative to water researchers considers foam as a substitute for water.
 Let’s look at the benefits of using foam technology.
 The use of foam for improving the treatment of textile wet processing substrates is found in the series of patents granted to Peter Schmid in the early 1900s.

 Advantages of Foam Technology in Textile